A mere info broker indeed.

 - In the Sherlock Holmes story "The Stockbroker's Clerk", the clerk in question realises something's going on when he notices that his two employers are actually the same person: they both have exactly the same gold filling.

-- In A Song of Ice and Fire, The Dandy mercenary Naharis has one gold tooth, as does a character calling himself the Alchemist.
+- In A Song of Ice and Fire, The Dandy mercenary Naharis has one gold tooth.
 Mord, a jailer with totally disgusting hygene, including bad teeth, uses a generous bequest to get several gold teeth.

 - Goldie (see the The World Is Not Enough example above).